ar-siddiqui/SEPEX/README.md

 ### Processes
 ![](imgs/readme/processes.png)
-Processes are computational tasks described through a configuration file that can be executed in a container.
+Processes are computational tasks described through a configuration file that can be executed as a subprocess or in a container.
 Each configuration file contains information about the process such as the title of this process, its description, execution mode, execution resources, secrets required, inputs, and outputs.
 Each config file is to be unmarshalled to register a process in the API.
 These processes then can be called several times by the users to run jobs.

 ### Jobs